-The Buildings Specialization in the Green Technology Diploma program provides in-depth knowledge in sustainable practices for building design, construction, operation and demolition processes.
-It offers both quantitative and qualitative tools for design and evaluation of performance of new and existing buildings including materials, envelope, heating, cooling and ventilation systems that provide comfort, good air quality and building energy demands.
-It also offers essential knowledge of green building concepts needed for rating buildings and minimizing their impact on the environment and the depletion of natural resources.
+The Buildings Specialization in the Green Technology Diploma program provides in-depth knowledge in sustainable practices for building design, construction, operation, and demolition processes.
+It offers both quantitative and qualitative tools for design and evaluation of performance of new and existing buildings including: materials, envelope, heating, cooling, and ventilation systems that provide comfort, good air quality, and building energy demands.
+Moreover, it offers essential knowledge of green building concepts needed for rating buildings and minimizing their impact on the environment, and the depletion of natural resources.

-The course examines the benefits of greening existing buildings and covers sustainable restoration processes involving energy audits, construction materials, structural elements, electromechanical systems, site improvement, water conservation, and indoor environmental quality; in addition to associated operations, management, and costs.
+The course examines the benefits of green existing buildings and covers sustainable restoration processes involving: energy audits, construction materials, structural elements, electromechanical systems, site improvement, water conservation, and indoor environmental quality; in addition, to associated operations, management, and costs.

 This course centers on issues surrounding the integration of sustainable and passive design principles into conceptual and practical building design.
-Topics will include solar geometry, climate/regional limitations, natural lighting, passive design and sustainability initiatives, insulating and energy storing material, bio-climatic design and concepts.
+Topics include: solar geometry, climate/regional limitations, natural lighting, passive design and sustainability initiatives, insulating and energy storing material, bio-climatic design, and concepts.
 Case studies will be used extensively as a vehicle to discuss the success/failure of ideas and their physical applications.

-This course covers the assessment of building design and construction operations including project rating systems (LEED, BREEAM, GSAS, etc.), embodied energy, carbon content, and emission of CO2, SO2 and NOx of building materials, elements, and construction process, water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies.
+This course covers assessment building design and construction operations, such as, project rating systems (LEED, BREEAM, QSAS, etc.).
+Other topics include: embodied energy, carbon content and emission of CO2, SO2 and NOx of building materials, elements, and construction process.
+Water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies are also discussed.

-This course covers building disposal techniques including deconstruction as well as selective and partial selective demolition, design and construction for deconstruction and reuse, waste minimization through prefabrication, preassembly, and modular construction, sustainable waste management including recycling and reuse of waste materials and components.
+This course covers building disposal techniques including deconstruction, as well as, selective and partially selective demolition, design and construction for deconstruction, and reuse.
+Other topics include: waste minimization through prefabrication, preassembly, and modular construction.
+Sustainable waste management including: recycling and reuse of waste materials, and components are also discussed.

-This course covers energy conservation measures in the built-in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement, overall and segmental thermal comfort models with localized air quality, fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health and energy performance of the building air conditioning system, ASHRAE requirements for ventilatio and personalized ventilation and cooling devices.
+This course covers energy conservation measures in the built-in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement.
+Other topics include: overall and segmental thermal comfort models with localized air quality, fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health, and energy performance of the building’s air conditioning system.
+Students will also study the ASHRAE requirements for ventilation, personalized ventilation, and cooling devices.

-This course covers heat pumps in low energy and passive buildings, ground source heat pump fundamentals, loop systems, open systems, soil/rock classification and conductivity, grouting procedures, performance of ground source heat pumps in housing units, water loop heat pumps inside the building, bore holes, design and optimization of heat pump plants, including heat sources for such plants, and cost effective design options.
+The course focuses on heat pumps in low energy and passive buildings, as well as, ground source heat fundamentals, loop systems, open systems, soil classification and conductivity, grouting procedures, and performance of ground source heat pumps in housing units.
+Simulation of heat pumps and cost effective design options will be considered.

-This course covers indoor space thermal models, analysis and modeling of building energy systems involving applications of thermodynamics, economics, heat transfer, fluid flow and optimization, the use of modern computational tools to model thermal performance characteristics of components of HVAC systems including chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems, and pumps.
+The course covers indoor space thermal models and the analysis and modeling of building energy systems involving: applications of thermodynamics, economics, heat transfer, fluid flow, and optimization.
+The use of modern computational tools to model thermal performance characteristics of components of HVAC systems including: chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems, and pumps are also discussed.

 The Building Management Systems course provides the necessary tools to control, monitor and optimize the building’s facilities, mechanical and electrical equipment for comfort, safety, and efficiency.
-It covers the principles of the Building Automation Systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems with keen emphasis on the control routine for energy efficiency.
+It covers the principles of the building automation systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems; with a keen emphasis on the control routine for energy efficiency.